-For best flavor, you want to season everything in layers, starting with the actual fish.
+For the best flavor, you want to season everything in layers, starting with the actual fish.
 Season generously with salt and pepper (you can use white pepper if you don't like the look of those black specks on your fish; I don't care much about looks and prefer the flavor of the black here).

 Step 2: Dredge

-Carefully pick up the fish filet in one hand and dip it into all-purpose flour that you've seasoned gently with salt and pepper.
+Carefully pick up the fish fillet in one hand and dip it into the all-purpose flour that you've seasoned gently with salt and pepper.
 You want to be dipping it with the presentation-side facing down.
 Generally, that's the side that used to have the skin on it, but whichever side looks nicer is the way to go.

 Step 3: Dip